What is Arthritis?

 Rheumatoid Arthritis (RA)

 Rheumatoid Arthritis is an autoimmune disorder which causes problems with the joints and movement.
 RA is often linked with other autoimmune diseases, and at least 25% of people with one autoimmune disease develop further related conditions.
 RA is the most common form of arthritis in Singapore, and can lead to swollen and misshapen joints, and long-term damage.
-Treatments for RA include immunosuppressant and biologic medications to reduce the disease as well as treatments for the symptoms.
+Treatments for RA include immunosuppressants and biologic medications to reduce the disease as well as treatments for the symptoms.

 Gout is a specific form of arthritis caused by a build-up of crystals of uric acid in the joints.
-It tends to follow a pattern of acute flare-ups and can often be well managed with diet and healthy lifestyle.
+It tends to follow a pattern of acute flare-ups and can often be well managed with diet and a healthy lifestyle.

 The uric acid crystals which cause gout are formed when the body breaks down foods that contain purines.
 Avoiding foods high in purines can help to avoid or reduce the impact of gout.
-Foods that are high in purines include meat, seafood, alcoholic drinks and drinks containing highly-processed sugars.
+Foods that are high in purines include meat, seafood, alcoholic drinks and drinks containing highly processed sugars.

 Psoriatic arthritis is a type of autoimmune arthritis similar to RA, but occurs in people who have the autoimmune skin condition psoriasis.
 It is uncommon but possible for someone to develop psoriatic arthritis without ever having had the skin condition.
 As with RA, psoriatic arthritis is commonly treated with biologic and immunosuppressant drugs.

 Reactive arthritis is an acute condition where the body’s response to a current or recent infection causes the immune system to attack healthy tissues, especially in the joints.
-Reactive arthritis is most closely linked with sexually transmitted infections such as chlamydia, or with some forms of food poisoning.
+Reactive arthritis is most closely linked with sexually transmitted infections such as chlamydia or with some forms of food poisoning.

 It’s important to see a doctor to treat the underlying cause to clear up the infection and manage the symptoms of arthritis as complications may occur.
 Some people with reactive arthritis after an infection may even develop problems with their eyes and sight if left untreated.
 Reactive arthritis can sometimes last for up to a year after the infection that triggered it has gone.